bharathkumarms525/readyassist/README.md

 ## Need help or have questions?

-📞 Phone: 8197852852
-📧 Email: support@readyassist.in
+If you need assistance with any of our services, have questions about your subscription, or require support with a booking, our dedicated customer service team is available to help you.
+We understand that vehicle issues can arise at any time, which is why we provide 24/7 support to ensure you're never left stranded.

+📞 Phone: 8197852852 - For immediate roadside assistance or service-related queries, our support team is available around the clock.
+When you call this number, you'll be connected directly to our ReadyAssist support team who can help with emergency breakdowns, service bookings, subscription inquiries, and technical support.

+📧 Email: support@readyassist.in - For general inquiries, feedback, or non-urgent support requests, you can reach out to us via email.
+Our customer service representatives monitor this email address regularly and will respond to your queries within 24 hours.
+Please include details about your vehicle, service request, or subscription information to help us assist you more efficiently.

 ## Grievance Officer

-If you have any queries relating to the processing or usage of information by you in connection with this Policy, please email us at dpo@readyassist.in also in compliance with Information Technology Act, 2000 and the Digital Personal Data Protection Act, 2023 and the rules made thereunder, the name and contact details of the Grievance Officer and Data Protection Officer details are provided respectively below:
+If you have any queries relating to the processing or usage of information by you in connection with this Policy, please email us at dpo@readyassist.in.
+This email address is specifically designated for data protection and privacy-related inquiries in compliance with the Information Technology Act, 2000 and the Digital Personal Data Protection Act, 2023 and the rules made thereunder.
+Our Data Protection Officer monitors this email address during business hours (Monday to Friday, 9:00 AM to 6:00 PM IST) and will respond to your privacy-related queries within three business days.
+When contacting us about data protection matters, please provide detailed information about your concern, including your account details if applicable, and a clear description of the issue.
+The name and contact details of the Grievance Officer and Data Protection Officer are provided respectively below for your reference.

 ### Grievance Officer
 Ms. Manju Shri Vaithyanathan
 Corporate Legal Officer
-legal@readyassist.in
+legal@readyassist.in.
+This is the official email address for our Legal Department.
+For all legal inquiries, contract-related questions, compliance matters, and official legal communications, please contact our legal team at legal@readyassist.in.
+Our legal representatives are available during business hours (Monday to Friday, 9:00 AM to 6:00 PM IST) and will respond to your legal inquiries within two business days.
+When emailing our legal department, please provide a clear subject line indicating the nature of your legal inquiry and include all relevant documentation to help us address your concerns efficiently.

 ### Data Protection Officer
 Mr. Deepak Swain
 Technical Director
-dpo@readyassist.in
+dpo@readyassist.in.
+This is the official email address for our Data Protection Officer.
+For all data protection-related inquiries, privacy concerns, requests for personal data access or deletion, and compliance matters related to data protection laws, please contact our Data Protection Officer at dpo@readyassist.in.
+Our Data Protection Officer is available during business hours (Monday to Friday, 9:00 AM to 6:00 PM IST) and will respond to your data protection inquiries within three business days.
+When emailing our Data Protection Officer, please provide a clear subject line indicating the nature of your data protection inquiry and include all relevant details to help us address your concerns efficiently.

 839/2, 24th Main Rd, Behind Thirumala Theatre, 1st Sector, HSR Layout, Bengaluru, Karnataka - 560102